josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251125_current_b_hypothesis.md

 ---

 13 mins in and ive had my first "YOU WILL DIE AN OLD MAID IF YOU DON'T KEEP THIS QUIET", so i think that's bingo.

+---

+got the sugar daddy / gold digger slander in there in the feed.

+early whoever is writing this forgets that tort does not just cover damages or lost earnings, but also ip and royalties.

+i am richer that whoever carbes out the time to poke at my algorithmic placement; i believe beyonce said it best:

+bow.
+down.